howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 render() {

   // 1
-  if (this.props.allLinksQuery && this.props.allLinksQuery.loading) {
+  if (this.props.feedQuery && this.props.feedQuery.loading) {
     return <div>Loading</div>
   }

   // 2
-  if (this.props.allLinksQuery && this.props.allLinksQuery.error) {
+  if (this.props.feedQuery && this.props.feedQuery.error) {
     return <div>Error</div>
   }

   // 3
-  const linksToRender = this.props.allLinksQuery.allLinks
+  const linksToRender = this.props.feedQuery.feed.links

   return (
     <div>